The 25 Scariest Books of All Time

 The Hot Zone by Richard Preston

-This book is nonfiction, about an Ebola virus almost destroying America.
-Would be entertaining if it were fiction, but it’s scary as hell when it’s real and came THISCLOSE to happening.
+This nonfiction book is about an Ebola virus almost destroying America.
+It would be entertaining as fiction, but it’s even scarier knowing it’s real and came very close to actually happening.
 For lovers of scary nonfiction, these are the true crime books that will keep you up at night.

 Carrion Comfort by Dan Simmons